Skip to content

 5. Cloud computing, apps and software companies are everywhere in the startup space.
 With the Bot Boys, we could stand out a bit as we were a hardware company.
 Having a product that people can see and feel is valuable amidst a sea of virtual stuff.

-6. The downside to that is that hardware companies have spinup problems that cloud computing companies just don’t have – app companies do not have to worry about shipping and packaging.
+6. The downside to that is that hardware companies have spin up problems that cloud computing companies just plain do not have.
+App companies do not have to worry about shipping and packaging.
 They do not have to perform quality control checks on shipments.
 They do not have to work on product safety.
+Or storage.
+Or….

 7. No one wants to talk to the job seeker, but everyone wants to talk to the entrepreneur – and those are often the same person!
 Human nature is a bit odd in this area.

-But I have seen people who are barely past the “I’ve got this great idea I’ve sketched on the back of a napkin” stage where there is a flock of interested people swarming around, whereas a person honest about looking for work is often overlooked.
+But I have seen people who are barely past the “I’ve got this great idea I just sketched on the back of a napkin” stage where there is a flock of interested people swarming around, whereas a person honest about looking for work is often overlooked.

 Kinda Sad But True